 Airports can be interesting, and no delayed flight can spoil your mood because there are tons of things these airports have to offer.

 Nicknamed Haneda Airport, it is one of Japan’s two major international air terminals.
 It serves the Greater Tokyo area and remains a favorite among tourists and business travelers because of its service efficiency and location near the capital.
 There are 44 shops, restaurants, and light meal outlets throughout the building.

 Opened in 2001, Incheon is the largest airport in South Korea.
 It handled 62 million passengers in 2017, making it Asia’s and the world’s 8th busiest airport for international passengers.
 Inside this building are private sleeping rooms, lounge rooms, spas, massages, restaurants, shopping boutiques, and the Museum of Korean Culture.
 Cultural performances are demonstrated every day.

 3. Singapore Changi International Airport (SIN)

 Travel in luxury with Changi Airport.
-Within its modern architecture, this airport received praise for its opulence amenities, shopping, and dining options.
-Travelers are treated to spas, movie theaters, a wild corkscrew slide, and multimedia entertainment deck.
+This airport received praise for its opulence amenities, shopping, and dining options within its modern architecture.
+Travelers are treated to spas, movie theaters, a wild corkscrew slide, and a multimedia entertainment deck.